Background

 Yes Bank Maximum – The IPL Campaign

-In 2013, Yes Bank signed a five-year associate sponsorship deal with India’s foremost event property, The Indian Premier League or IPL.
-At that time, Yes Bank offered the maximum interest of 7% on savings bank accounts, which led to a brand integration where every six in the tournament would be called a Yes Bank Maximum and the player to hit most sixes in every match would receive the Yes Bank Maximum Award.
+In 2013, Yes Bank inked a five-year associate sponsorship deal with India’s foremost event property, The Indian Premier League (IPL).
+At that time, Yes Bank offered the maximum interest of 7% on savings bank accounts, which led to a brand integration where every six in the tournament would be called a ‘Yes Bank Maximum’ and the player to hit most sixes in every match would receive the ‘Yes Bank Maximum Award’.

 Yes!
 I am the Change – CSR Campaign

 Shortlisted entries were screened in multiple cities at short-film festivals in the presence of eminent guests like Mr Amitabh Bachchan.
-Top 10 entries would receive financial support upto ₹2.5 million along with the opportunity to be mentored by remarkable filmmakers like Rakeysh Omprakash Mehra, Vikramaditya Motwane, Pritish Nandy and Shoojit Sircar.
+Top 10 entries would receive financial support up to ₹2.5 million along with the opportunity to be mentored by remarkable filmmakers like Rakeysh Omprakash Mehra, Vikramaditya Motwane, Pritish Nandy and Shoojit Sircar.

 We amplified the reach of the campaign by hosting all entries on the Yes Bank YouTube channel for public viewing and letting people vote on social media to announce a ‘popular choice’ winner.